-Prerequisites: RAD 192 or equivalent and/or with advisor and program director approval Corequisites: RAD 200, RAD 250, RAD 262, RAD 270
+Prerequisites: RAD 192 or equivalent and/or with advisor and program director approval

+Corequisites: RAD 250, RAD 262 (cohorts #70 and #71)

 Continuation of clinical education for second-year radiography students, conducted under direct and indirect supervision of registered radiologic technologists with rotations in a variety of clinical education settings.
 Experience leads to completion of competencies in general radiography exams and procedures.
-A minimum amount of clinical hours is required each clinical practicum with a range of 110-150 clinical hours per credit hour of clinical practicum.
+A minimum amount of clinical hours is required each clinical practicum with a range of 75-100 clinical hours per credit hour of clinical practicum.